panoply/spx/docs/src/views/docs/introduction/key-concepts.md

 title: 'Key Concepts'
 layout: base.liquid
 permalink: '/introduction/key-concepts/index.html'
-prev:
-  label: 'Introduction'
-  uri: '/introduction/what-is-spx/'
-next:
-  label: 'Session'
-  uri: '/introduction/session/'
 ---

 # Key Concepts

 SPX assumes developers have an intermediate level of font-end knowledge.
 Before leveraging the module, it's important to familiarize yourself with a couple of its key concepts which are listed on this page.
-When using SPX, all `href` link clicks are intercepted and seamlessly executed over the wire using [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) so your web application will never perform full-page reloads, but instead partial (morphed) replacements.
+When using SPX, all `href` link clicks are intercepted and seamlessly executed over the wire using [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) so your web application will never perform full-page reloads, but instead it carries out partial (morphed) replacements.
 The XHR (DOM String) responses are stored in browser state and an active cache is persisted until a hard-refresh is incurred or hostname changes.

 The actual fetching operation happens preemptively and SPX offers varying sets of user defined configuration options for performing DOM element replacements when navigating between different urls of the same hostname.
 SPX is designed to replicate native browser behavior but developers should be mindful in their implementation.